-According to the law, there are only two ways to distribute insurance products: through a duly licensed insurance agent or through a broker.
+According to the Law, there are only two ways to distribute insurance products: through a duly licensed insurance agent or through a broker.
 The law does not mention the possibility of an insurance company's staff distributing products, but the MEF has admitted it is permissible and a ministerial order even provides a specific authorisation for life insurance companies' staff to be sellers.
-Even if the regulation does not mention group insurance policies, the MEF considers that a compulsory group insurance policy is an insurance policy in itself; therefore, the policyholder, acting for a group of insureds, is not considered to be an insurance intermediary.
-The MEF also understands that a pure referrer does not require a licence since they do not act on behalf of the insurance contract parties.37
+Even if the regulation does not mention group insurance policies, the IRC considers that a compulsory group insurance policy is an insurance policy in itself; therefore, the policyholder, acting for a group of insureds, is not considered to be an insurance intermediary.

-However, distribution of insurance through a third party is particularly difficult because of the requested minimum capital deposit of US$10,000 for agents and US$50,000 for brokers.
+However, distribution of insurance through a third party is particularly difficult because of the requested minimum capital deposit may be difficult for new investors.
 Therefore, life insurers who used to distribute through a wide network of individual agents have had no choice other than to recruit employees, known as consultants.
 The employment relationship must be real, otherwise the insurer may be heavily sanctioned under the insurance, the tax and the labour regulations.

 There are no restrictions on outsourcing activities that are not subject to licensing.

 The Law on Insurance provides limited information on obtaining an insurance licence.
-It states that insurance companies are required to get a licence from the MEF and imposes on the MEF a three-month time limit to decide on an application following the deposit of the required application form and supporting documents.
+It states that insurance companies are required to get a licence from the MEF (now IRC) and imposes on the IRC a three-month time limit to decide on an application following the deposit of the required application form and supporting documents.
 In practice, it generally takes longer than this time limit.
-A sub-decree will provide further details for obtaining a licence.
-The former sub-decree and related ministerial order remain valid in the meantime.39 Currently, the MEF exercises a two-step approach where, after obtaining an approval in principle from the MEF, an applicant must complete its set-up within six months, including by incorporating the company at the Ministry of Commerce.
+The new Sub-Decree on Insurance provides further details for obtaining a licence.
+Currently, the new regulator, IRC, exercises a two-step approach where, after obtaining an approval in principle from the IRC, an applicant must complete its set-up within six months, including by incorporating the company at the Ministry of Commerce.
 Otherwise, the licence granted will automatically become null and void.

 Licences issued are not alienable under any circumstances.
 However, a change of control (greater than 10 per cent) is still possible, although the regulator must be properly notified.
 Furthermore, the portfolio may be partially or totally transferred, subject to prior approval by the regulator.

-Although the duration of the validity of a licence may soon be provided for an unlimited period, it currently varies as follows:
+Although the duration of the validity of a licence may soon be provided for an unlimited period, at least in the case of micro insurance licence for the time being45, it currently varies as follows:

 - insurance company: five years for both the initial licence and renewed licences;

-- insurance agent: one year for both the initial licence and renewed licences;
+- insurance agent: three years for both the initial licence and renewed licences;

 - insurance broker: one year for both the initial licence and renewed licences; and

-- loss adjuster: one year for both the initial licence and renewed licences.40
+- loss adjuster: three years for both the initial licence and renewed licences.47

 v Compulsory insurance